Dhrouv4395/Adaptation_dashboard/README.md

 # Adaptation_dashboard
-Tkinter GUI to update all store all the task. with CRUD Feature
+Tkinter GUI to update and store all the task. with CRUD Feature